Dare-marvel/Big-Data-Analytics--BDA--/EXPERIMENTS/08. Performing CRUD operations on Apache Hive/README.md

-# Performing CRUD operations on Apache HBase
+# Performing CRUD operations on Apache Hive

 ## [Click here to view the tutorial of installation of Hive on Ubuntu ](https://www.youtube.com/watch?v=wPIawRML168)